thecount12/rapiddjango/README.md

 This method uses render\_to\_response library to point to a template index.html

-The model.py however is a simplified script that abstracts the creating of SQL statements.
+The model.py however is a simplified script that abstracts the creation of SQL statements.
 Example:

 ```
 class Post(models.Model):